these are the misdemeanors that apply for deportation

 These factors included: the number of CIMT convictions, the potential and actual sentence, when the person committed or was convicted of the crime, and the person’s immigration status.

-Likewise, it warned that “a single CIMT conviction could have caused no harm, or could cause a variety of sanctions ranging from deportation to ineligibility for relief and mandatory detention.”
+Likewise, it warned that “a single CIMT conviction could not have caused harm, or could cause a variety of sanctions ranging from deportation to ineligibility for relief and mandatory detention.”

 Of equal interest: US government grants TPS to Venezuelan immigrants